The Delayed or "Anticipatory" Consequence

 Immediate consequences work really well with rats, pigeons, mice, and monkeys.
-In real-world classrooms, they typically create more problems than they solve.
+In real-world homes, they typically create more problems than they solve.

 Problems with Immediate Consequences

-- Most of us have great difficulty thinking of an immediate consequence while we are teaching.
+Most of us have great difficulty thinking of an immediate consequence in the heat of the moment.

-- We "own" the problem rather than handing it back to the child.
-In other words, we are forced to do more thinking than the child.
+We "own" the problem rather than handing it back to our child.
+In other words, we are forced to do more thinking than our child.

-- We are forced to react while we and the child are upset.
+We are forced to react while we are still upset.

-- We don't have time to anticipate how the child, his/her parents, our administrators, and others will react to our response.
+We don't have time to anticipate how our child will react to our response.

-- We generally fail to deliver a strong dose of empathy before providing the consequences.
+We generally fail to deliver a strong dose of empathy before providing the consequence.

-The next time a student does something inappropriate, experiment with saying, "Oh no. This is so sad.
+The next time your child does something inappropriate, experiment with saying, "Oh no. This is so sad.
 I'm going to have to do something about this!
-But not now...later.
-Try not to worry about it."
+But not now…later."

-The Love and Logic® Anticipatory Consequence allows you time to "anticipate" whose support you might need, how the child might try to react, and how to make sure that you can actually follow through with a logical consequence.
-This Love and Logic technique also allows the child to "anticipate" or worry about a wide array of possible consequences.
+The Love and Logic® Anticipatory Consequence allows you time to "anticipate" whose support you might need, how your child might react, and how to make sure that you can actually follow through with a logical consequence.
+This technique also allows your child to "anticipate" or think about a wide array of possible consequences.

 Permission granted for photocopy reproduction.